spiegelm/smart-heating-server/README.md

 ## Setup instructions

-Setup a virtual or dedicated server based on Ubuntu Linux 14.04 LTS and enter the following the commands in a terminal:
+Setup a virtual or dedicated server based on Ubuntu Linux 14.04 LTS and enter the following commands in a terminal:

 ```bash
 # Install dependencies